movementlabsxyz/movement/docker/compose/grafana-alloy/README.md

         up
 ```

-5. Login to grafana cloud using shared credentials.
-Link to grafana cloud is in 1pass also:
+5. Login to Grafana Cloud using shared credentials.
+Link to Grafana Cloud is in 1pass also:

 1password -> Engineering (vault) -> Grafana Cloud Shared account

-Once you login in grafana cloud go to Explore -> Chose grafanacloud-mvmt-logs (data source)
+Once you login in Grafana Cloud go to Explore -> Chose grafanacloud-mvmt-logs (data source)
 -> Label Browser.
 There should be a label `MOVE_DEV`.
 If everything is setup working,
 you should see also a value for that label  `MOVE_DEV="/Users/YOUR_MAC_USER`,
 for example `MOVE_DEV="/Users/`radupopa`